 Sean Daly Ballet Master Sean is originally from Richmond, Virginia where he began dancing at the age of thirteen at a local ballet studio.
-He graduated from Henrico High School, Center for the Arts as a dance major and went on to receive his Bachelor of Fine Arts degree in Dance with a concentration in Ballet from Point Park University in 2016.
+He graduated from Henrico High School, Center for the Arts as a dance major and went on to receive his Bachelor of Fine Arts in Dance with a concentration in Ballet from Point Park University in 2016.
 Some of Sean’s most notable roles from his time at Point Park include “Mercutio” from Romeo and Juliet and “Albrecht” from Giselle.
-He was also fortunate enough to represent Point Park University and was a finalist at the Youth American Grand Prix (YAGP) in 2014 and 2015.
+He was also fortunate enough to represent Point Park University as a finalist at the Youth American Grand Prix (YAGP) in 2014 and 2015.
 Immediately following his graduation, Sean moved to Nashville to dance with the Nashville Ballet.
 Throughout his time with the company he was fortunate enough to perform soloist and principal roles like the “Chinese Soloist” in Nashville’s Nutcracker, “Prince Siegfried” from Swan Lake and “Winter Soloist” in Paul Vasterling’s adaptation of Vivaldi’s The Four Seasons, which were featured in the Future Artists Showcase.
 Sean has cultivated a love for teaching and sharing his passions for dance, especially ballet.
-He was the primary ballet and pointe teacher for the Bellevue Dance Center in Nashville, TN from 2016-2020 and had the opportunity to choreograph and set classical work on his students throughout his time there.
-Sean is incredibly excited to be taking on the role of Ballet Master for Revolution Dance Company this year and cannot wait to share his passions and expertise with everyone.
+He was the lead ballet and pointe teacher for the Bellevue Dance Center in Nashville, TN from 2016-2020 and had the opportunity to choreograph and set classical work on his students throughout his time there.
+In August of 2020, he received his Master of Education from Belmont University prior to joining RDC.
+Sean is incredibly excited to be taking on the role of Ballet Master with Revolution Dance Company this year and cannot wait to share his passions and expertise with everyone.